 Zapier is a powerful and efficient automation tool, which can help you to increase productivity.
 Zapier can connect apps, automate workflows, and much more.
 These Zapier alternatives offer many of the same features offered by Zapier but at a cheaper cost, so you should give them a chance.

 With its versatility and the impressive number of integrated apps, Zapier is undoubtedly one of the best automation software tools.

-However, it’s not perfect (after all, nothing is), and there are alternative task automation products out there that might be a better fit for your needs.
+However, it’s not perfect (after all, nothing is), and Zapier can quickly become very expensive.
+There are alternative task automation products out there that might be a better fit for your needs.

 TL;DR: Top 3 Zapier Alternatives

 - Pabbly Connect (best all-around solution with a cheap lifetime plan – connects 1000s of apps and supports all the popular apps for CRM, Marketing, E-Commerce, Helpdesk, Payments, Web forms, Collaboration and much more)

 - Make (best for user-friendliness – integrate 1000s of apps in a no-code visual platform to connect apps, design workflows & build processes)

 - IFTTT (best free Zapier competitor – automation platform that joins smart home devices, social media, delivery apps, and much more)

 Table of Contents

 Zapier is one of the most popular workflow automation tools on the market.
 However, it’s not the only option available.
 Here are some of the best alternatives to Zapier right now: